Welcome to the Mel & Enid Zuckerman College of Public Health!

 Arizona's first and only accredited college of public health, the Mel and Enid Zuckerman College of Public Health is uniquely situated in the culturally rich and diverse Southwest.

 Distinguished for our outstanding community-based research and for our focus on eliminating health disparities, the Zuckerman College of Public Health offers opportunities to students for education, research, and community involvement.
-The College's interdisciplinary activities are enhanced by being part of the Health Sciences Center with campuses in Tucson and Phoenix.
+The College's interdisciplinary activities are enhanced by being part of the Health Sciences Center with campuses in Tucson, Phoenix, and fully online.

 - Undergraduate Admissions

 - Discover the curriculum and courses for undergraduates in the College of Public Health

 - Find out how our Office of Student Services is here to serve you!

 - Explore the opportunities, careers, extracurriculars, and financial aid available to undergraduates in public health.

 |Bachelor of Science with a Major in Public Health|